travellings-link/travellings/en_US/docs/join.md

 - **Best practice**: Place the `Travelling` link (`https://www.travellings.cn/go.html`) on the place that **can be easily seen when opening your page.**
   - For English navigation link, please use `Travelling` for reference (instead of Travelling**s**);
-  - If you need Font Awesome icon, we suggest you to use `fa-subway` ([Preview link](https://fontawesome.com/icons/subway?style=solid).
+  - If you need Font Awesome icon, we suggest you to use `fa-train-subway` ([Preview link](https://fontawesome.com/icons/train-subway?f=classic&s=solid).
 For other icon packs, you can choose train or subway related icons, and to a lesser extent, rocket ship icons.
 Paper plane icons are **no longer** recommended, as they are easily confused with Telegram.)
   - For Emoji, we recommend you to use `🚇`;
 - **Extra & Optional:** Put the Travellings logo at the bottom of your page or somewhere else, to show your support for the Travellings project:
   - GIF: `https://www.travellings.cn/assets/logo.gif`